ZhangqiJiang07/Multi-view_Multi-class_Datasets/README.md

 ## 🔥🔥To-do List
-◻️ Select two to three Baselines.
+✅ Choose a baseline for Modality Evaluation.
+⬜ Write a script to evaluate the `quality' of each modality and present the results via Radar charts.

-## 🌋 Baseline Evaluation
+## 🌋 Modality Evaluation
-We adopt the SVM as a baseline to evaluate the contribution of each modality for the classification task.
+We simply adopt the SVM as a baseline to evaluate the contribution of each modality for the classification task.